The Capuzzella CLI: A Complete Guide

 Command Groups

-The CLI organizes its commands into five groups: identity, pages, publishing, scheduling, and key management.
+The CLI organizes its commands into eight groups: identity, pages, publishing, scheduling, key management, AI provider configuration, transactional emails, and custom domains.
 Each group maps directly to a section of the REST API.

 Identity